Most Beautiful Towns in France: Trouville sur-Mer & Deauville in Normandy

 If you love art, there are plenty of lovely galleries in the town to explore.

-Looking for fabulous day trip from Paris to Honfleur, Deauville & Trouville in the footsteps of the Impressionists, see the link below for a fabulous option:
+Looking for fabulous day trip to Honfleur, Deauville & Trouville, see the link below for a fun option:

 For the link below, I receive a small commission when you purchase.
 However, you do not pay more when you buy through my site.